dannysu/hakyll-blog/pages/about-me.markdown

 ---
 title: About Me
 ---

-After graduating from the University of Waterloo I started working at Microsoft playing with mobile phones.
-Most recently I worked on the Windows Phone 7 Bing Maps application before leaving Seattle.
-I returned back to Canada to work for Canadian start-up Well.ca.
-At Well.ca I led the warehouse software team, and I also worked on several mobile apps.
-Having seen both large companies and small start-ups, I am now trying to start a start-up as my next challege.
+- Currently co-founder of [AvidTap][6], an NFC-based viral mobile loyalty platform
+- Well.ca mobile developer and warehouse software lead
+- Microsoft SDE on Windows Mobile and Windows Phone 7 Bing Maps
+- University of Waterloo grad

 See [this page][1] for more details about my work experience.

 In my spare time, I love to tinker with technology and I love to write code to make my ideas come true.
 Check out some of my [past projects][2]!